abdullahalsaidi16/wsn_localization_tracking/README.md

 ## Functionality
 you will see multiple scripts and files and I will interduce you to them:
 First:
-[Lib]() This is Folder containes my programming implementation for Kalman Filter in the Three orders [model]() This contains script Model.py I used for Tunning the paramater of My SVM regressor and saving it also include a Lib folder
+-[Lib]() This is Folder containes my programming implementation for Kalman Filter in the Three orders -[model]() This contains script Model.py I used for Tunning the paramater of My SVM regressor and saving it also include a Lib folder
-[Random Fourier Features]() This folder also for testing techinique I used to know about the best parameters for RFF [Results]() This contains some importatnt images I saved for the project [trajectory]() This script used for building the trajectories for my study [WSN]() This scrpit very important for building the WSN rssi , Training point and Locating the sensors and I used as a function to be used in other places
+-[Random Fourier Features]() This folder also for testing techinique I used to know about the best parameters for RFF -[Results]() This contains some importatnt images I saved for the project -[trajectory]() This script used for building the trajectories for my study -[WSN]() This scrpit very important for building the WSN rssi , Training point and Locating the sensors and I used as a function to be used in other places
-[main.py]() contains my study in the network and testing the perfomance and accurency for algorithms I used and shows how could be very useful.
+-[main.py]() contains my study in the network and testing the perfomance and accurency for algorithms I used and shows how could be very useful.
-All my results are plotted from this script.you [READ-ME.md]() This the file you are reading :3
+All my results are plotted from this script.you -[READ-ME.md]() This the file you are reading :3

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors